pact-foundation/pact-php/README.md

 ## Usage for the optional `pact-stub-service`

-For functional like test set ups you can use the `pact-stub-service` to get real fixture data:
+If you would like to test with fixtures, you can use the `pact-stub-service` like this:

 ```
 $pactLocation             = __DIR__ . '/someconsumer-someprovider.json';